daxroc/boxed-docker/README.md

-# boxed-docker
+# boxed-docker-cookbook

-TODO: Enter the cookbook description here.
+This cookbook installs Docker and related tools, and

+## Default containers
+Centos
+busybox